-Syria says Israeli strikes hit near airport west of capital
+Syria says Israeli missiles struck near military airport

 - Watch: Drone crashes into Space Needle during New Year’s Eve fireworks setup WATCH

+Residents of Damascus reported hearing several explosions that shook the city.
+The Mezzeh airport compound, located on the southwestern edge of the capital, had been used to launch attacks on rebel-held areas near Damascus and has previously come under rebel fire.

+The Syrian army said Israel, through its attacks, was assisting “terrorist groups” fighting the Syrian government.

-“The Syrian army command and armed forces warn the Israeli enemy of the repercussions of this blatant attack and stresses it will continue its war on terrorism,” the army statement said.
+“The Syrian army command and armed forces warn the Israeli enemy of the repercussions of this blatant attack and stress that it will continue its war on terrorism,” the statement said.

-It was the third such Israeli strike into Syria recently, according to the Syrian government.
+Later Friday, the Foreign Ministry condemned the missile attack in two letters to the U.N.
+Secretary-General and the president of the U.N.
+Security Council, saying such an attack would not have occurred had it not been for the “direct support from the outgoing American administration and French and British leaderships.”

+The ministry said the Israeli assault on the Mezzeh military airport comes as part of a series of periodic Israel attacks that started with Syria’s war in March 2011.
+It called on the international community to “punish the Israeli aggressor.”

 On Dec.
-7, the Syrian government reported Israel fired surface-to-surface missiles that also struck near Mezzeh airport.
+7, the Syrian government reported Israel fired surface-to-surface missiles that also struck near the Mezzeh airport.
 A week earlier, SANA said Israeli jets fired two missiles from Lebanese airspace toward the outskirts of Damascus, in the Sabboura area.

 The Israeli military has declined to comment on those incidents, and there was no immediate comment on Friday’s reported attack.

-But Israel is widely believed to have carried out a number of airstrikes in Syria in the past few years that have targeted advanced weapons systems, including Russian-made anti-aircraft missiles and Iranian-made missiles, as well as positions of the Lebanese Hezbollah group in Syria.
+Israel is widely believed to have carried out a number of airstrikes in Syria in the past few years that have targeted advanced weapons systems, including Russian-made anti-aircraft missiles and Iranian-made missiles, as well as positions of the Lebanese militant Hezbollah group in Syria.

 The Shiite group has sent thousands of its fighters to Syria to support President Bashar Assad’s forces in the country’s civil war, now in its sixth year.